 by Yu Qing

 2 to 3 years: At ages 2 to 3 years, children are less prone to putting things in their mouths.
-You can purchase stuffed toys with long-pile fur.
+You can purchase stuffed toys with long-pile fur and buttons for eyes.
 They also begin to develop hand-eye coordination.
 Help them develop these skills with hand puppets or interactive stuffed toys.
 For example, purchase a stuffed doll for a 3-year-old girl, and she can learn how to brush her hair and change her clothes.

 3 to 6 years: From ages 3 to 6, children begin making associations.
 They will begin naming their favorite stuffed toys.
 One idea is to buy stuffed animals from their favorite cartoons.
 Your child will be thrilled to play with a character he sees on television.

 Published April 29, 2010